Saimaa Canal: History

 The canal, inaugurated in 1856, was built between the cities of Lappeenranta and Viipuri (now part of Russia), both of them then in the autonomous Grand Duchy of Finland in the Russian Empire.

 In the Moscow Peace Treaty of 1940, Finland ceded the Karelian Isthmus and Vyborg to the Soviet Union; control of the canal was divided and traffic ended.

-Finland obtained a 50 year lease on the Soviet part of the canal and Maly Vysotsky Island (Ravansaari) in 1963.
+Finland obtained a 50-year lease on the Soviet part of the canal and Maly Vysotsky Island (Ravansaari) in 1963.
 Finland constructed a deeper 42.9 km canal, which opened in 1968.
 The annual rent during this lease increased only once.

-In 2010, Finland obtained a second 50 year lease from Russia, starting in 2013.
+In 2010, Finland obtained a second 50-year lease from Russia, starting in 2013.
 Maly Vysotsky was not included in the new lease.
 Negotiations in 2008 had raised the annual rent from €290,000 to €1.22 million, with revisions every 10 years.
 The new agreement went into effect on 17 February 2012.

 Regulations pertaining to maritime rules and employment of canal staff fall under Finnish jurisdiction; in all other cases Russian laws apply.
 Passports are required at the international boundaries, but Russian visas are not required for just passing through the canal.

+In 2024–2025, the canal remained open to Finnish ships despite Finland abandoning its traditional neutrality and joining NATO.
+However, many insurance companies have refused to cover ships and cargo moving through the Saimaa Canal, resulting in the transportation artery losing its importance.